Vishnuvardhan88/Vishnuvardhan88/README.md

 - 👋 Hola Amigos
 - 👀 I’m interested in learning DevOps
-- 🌱 I am doing some projects related to cloud and containers
+- 🌱 I am doing projects related to cloud and containers
 - 📫 Feel free to contact me at vishnuguru088@gmail.com  or  https://twitter.com/Vishnuv9908
 <!---
 Vishnuvardhan88/Vishnuvardhan88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.